nischaldoescode/EchoProof/README.md

 "Your bonds" on the profile screen.
 The word Solana never appears to users.

 ## NOTE
-> I myself Don't advise to run this app locally it will be a piss of kinda headache for a developer.
-So just enjoy what i am building.
+> I myself Don't advise to run this app locally on a machine by cloning the project as I have not included some internal config files, You need to write those on your own.

 Regards,
 Nischal